iamkartiknayak/historian/README.md

 ### Usage

-- Launch Historian on your Linux system.
+- Launch Historian on your system.
 - Copy text or images, and they will be automatically added to your clipboard history.
 - Save images to a specified location for later use.
 - Set a limit on the number of items stored in the clipboard to manage resources efficiently.